“Hello, my name is Bob,” he said when it was his turn to shine. “And I’m an addict.”

 “What did I say?”

-But he knew.
-We all did.
-He’d broken a cardinal rule: glamorizing drug use.
 Somewhere along the way, we’d stopped hearing a story about lies, theft, violence, and arrest.
 We’d started rooting for him.

 congratulations.

-You’re not a drug addict.
+You’re probably not an addict.